Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

-Bimodal issue refers to the α-phase in the organization has two forms, one is the primary α-phase equiaxed; the other is the lamellar α-phase in the β-transformed organization, which corresponds to the primary α.
+Bimodal structure refers to the α-phase in the organization having two forms: one is the primary equiaxed α-phase, and the other is the lamellar α-phase in the β-transformed organization, which corresponds to the primary α-phase.

-The phase is also called secondary α phase or secondary α phase.
+The phase is also called the secondary α-phase or secondary α-phase.

-This structure will be formed when the alloy is at a higher temperature and greater deformation in the (α+β) dual phase zone.
+This structure is formed when the alloy is at a higher temperature and greater deformation in the (α+β) dual-phase zone.

 Its characteristic is that a certain amount of transformed β structure is distributed on the primary α-phase matrix with a uniformly distributed content of more than 50%, as shown in Figure 3(d).

-Compared with other issues, this issue has better plasticity, fatigue strength, notch sensitivity, and thermal stability, but its fracture toughness, durability, and creep strength are worse.
+Compared with other structures, this structure has better plasticity, fatigue strength, and thermal stability, but its fracture toughness, durability, and creep strength are worse.

-Because this issue has a better overall performance, it is currently the most widely used.
+Because this structure has better overall performance, it is currently the most widely used.

 Effect of Heat Treatment Process on Microstructure Evolution of Titanium Alloy

-The heat treatment process of the titanium alloy is shown in Figure 4.
+The heat treatment process for titanium alloys is shown in Figure 4.

-The main controlled parameters are solid solution temperature, solid solution time, cooling method (including water quench, oil quench, air cooling) and furnace cooling, aging temperature and aging time.
+The main parameters that are controlled during the process are the solid solution temperature, solid solution time, cooling method (including water quenching, oil quenching, and air cooling), furnace cooling, aging temperature, and aging time.